agdamsbo/FreesearchR/README.md

 Please note that the ***FreesearchR*** project is published with a [Contributor Code of Conduct](https://contributor-covenant.org/version/2/1/CODE_OF_CONDUCT.html).
 By contributing to this project, you agree to abide by its terms.

+## Translators

+Thank you very much to all translators having helped to translate and validate translation drafts.

 ## Acknowledgements

 Like any other project, this project was never possible without the great work of others.
 These are some of the sources and packages I have used: